-- 1. What is civil society? - 2.
-What is the relation of public need to private rights? - 3.
-How does a culture, that emphasizes private solutions to public problems, address such issues as poverty and the effects of industrial inequality? - 4.
+What is civil society?

+How does a culture which emphasizes private solutions to public problems address such issues as poverty, and the effects of industrial inequality?

+Do missionaries fit the philanthropic mold?

 Why would a society that trumpets laissez-faire also accept the notion of a philanthropic imperative?

-ON PHILANTHROPY
+ON PHILANTHROPY:

-- Robert Arnove, ed., Philanthropy and Cultural Imperialism: The Foundations at Home and Abroad (Boston: GK Hall, 1980). - Robert H. Bremner, The Public Good: Philanthropy and Welfare in the Civil Welfare (New York: Alfred A. Knopf, 1980). - Merle E. Curti, "American Philanthropy and the National Character," American Quarterly 10 (Winter 1958): 420-37. - Barry D. Karl, "Philanthropy, Policy Planning, and the Bureaucratization of the Democratic Ideal," Daedalus 105 (1976): 129-49. - Barry D. Karl and Stanley Katz, "The American Philanthropic Foundation and the Public Sphere," Minerva 19 (1981): 236-270. - Joseph C. Kiger, American Learned Societies (Washington, D.C.: Public Affairs Press, 1963). - Alexis de Tocqueville, Democracy in America, Book II, chapters 5-7.
+- Arnove, Robert ed.
+Philanthropy and Cultural Imperialism: The Foundations at Home and Abroad.
+Boston: GK Hall, 1980. - Bremner, Robert H. The Public Good: Philanthropy and Welfare in the Civil Welfare.
+New York: Alfred A. Knopf, 1980. - Curti, Merle E. "American Philanthropy and the National Character."
+American Quarterly 10 (Winter 1958): 420-37. - Karl, Barry D., and Stanley Katz.
+"The American Philanthropic Foundation and the Public Sphere."
+Minerva 19 (1981): 236-270. - Karl, Barry D. "Philanthropy, Policy Planning, and the Bureaucratization of the Democratic Ideal."
+Daedalus 105 (1976): 129-49. - Kiger, Joseph C. American Learned Societies.
+Washington, D.C.: Public Affairs Press, 1963.

-ON LIBERALISM
+ON LIBERALISM:

-- Joyce O. Appleby, Liberalism and Republicanism in the Historical Imagination (Cambridge: Harvard University Press, 1992). - Ellis W. Hawley, "The Discovery and Study of a Corporate Liberalism," Business Historical Review 52, no. 3 (Autumn 1978): 309-320. - Jeffrey Lustig, Corporate Liberalism: The Origins of Modern American Political Theory, 1890-1920 (Berkeley: University of California Press, 1982). - Alan L. Seltzer, "Woodrow Wilson as Corporate-Liberal: Toward a Reconsideration of Left Revisionist Historiography," Western Political Quarterly 30, no. 2 (June 1977): 183-212. - James Weinstein, The Corporate Ideal in the Liberal State, 1900-1918 (Boston: Beacon Press, 1968).
+- Appleby, Joyce O. Liberalism and Republicanism in the Historical Imagination.
+Cambridge: Harvard University Press, 1992. - Hawley, Ellis W. "The Discovery and Study of a Corporate Liberalism."
+Business Historical Review 52, no.3 (Autumn 1978): 309-320. - Lustig, Jeffrey.
+Corporate Liberalism: The Origins of Modern American Political Theory, 1890-1920.
+Berkeley: University of California Press, 1982. - Seltzer, Alan L. "Woodrow Wilson as Corporate-Liberal: Toward a Reconsideration of Left Revisionist Historiography."
+Western Political Quarterly 30, no. 2 (June 1977): 183-212. - Weinstein, James.
+The Corporate Ideal in the Liberal State, 1900-1918.
+Boston: Beacon Press,